-I have been in this business for a long time, and I would say that the great majority of our customers lump all of the natural plant fibers into one and refer to them all (sisal, seagrass, coir, jute and abaca) as just sisal.
-O.k., so they are all made from plant fibers, but they are all quite different.
-Each is unique with regards to look, feel and durability.
-Let us help you pick the best natural weave for your space and lifestyle.
+Curran and sisalcarpet.com have been in the custom rug business for a long time and a great majority of our customers lump all of the natural fibers (sisal, seagrass, coir, jute and abaca) into one category, referring to them all as sisal.
+Yes, they are all made from plant fibers, but they are all quite different.

 Where Do These Natural Plant Fibers Come from?